Just yards from sunworshippers on Accra Beach

 It’s a ritual now.
 After a brief chat to vendors getting ready for the tourists, I swim out to the man-made reef off Accra Beach and along its outer edge.

-Most days I see a turtle nibbliing on the seaweed.
+Most days I see a turtle nibbling on the seaweed.
 It’s about the size of a bicycle wheel and I’ll dive down, look it in the eye until I have to surface or it saunters off.

-I’ve seen a chainlink moray eel hiding among the rocks (the markings resemble the skin of a giraffe).
+I’ve also seen a chainlink moray eel hiding among the rocks (the markings resemble the skin of a giraffe).

 I once turned the corner at the far end to see a very large spotted eagle ray.
 Including tail, it was six feet long, propelled by gently wafting wings at least five feet across.